 On May 13, M&T Bank Corp.
 (M&T) agreed to pay the United States government $64 million to settle allegations that it violated the False Claims Act by knowingly originating and underwriting mortgage loans insured by the Federal Housing Administration (FHA).
 M&T has stated that it agreed to settle the matter without admitting liability in order to avoid the expense of potential litigation.
 The Department of Justice alleged that M&T failed to comply with certain FHA origination, underwriting and quality control requirements and failed to review an adequate sample of FHA loans.
 The Department of Justice has reached similar False Claims Act settlements against 15 other FHA lenders over the past few years.

 Goodwin Procter News

 Goodwin COO Michael Caplan authored an article discussing the need for law firms to develop a true strategic partnership with clients in order to differentiate themselves and succeed in today’s legal market.
 He explains the value of firms combining the practice of law with the business of law to provide clients with a full-service offering and a strategic opportunity to collaborate and innovate as partners.
 Read the full New York Law Journal article.

 The Maryland Bankers Association's 120th Annual Convention brings together hundreds of bank CEOs, directors, and senior management decision-makers for educational programs, networking events, and the annual election of association leadership.
-Financial Institutions group partner Bill Stern and counsel Matt Dyckman will present on "Friend or Foe: Partnering with Marketplace Lenders."
+Financial Institutions group partner Bill Stern will present on "Friend or Foe: Partnering with Marketplace Lenders."
 Goodwin Procter is a sponsor for the event, which will be held on June 5 – 8 in Amelia Island, Florida.